jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

  In our file:
  ![enter image description here](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1_fastqc/Images/adapter_content.png)

-## Running FastQC in the paired File
+## Running FastQC in the paired file
 Now, let's [download the pair](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R2.fastq.gz) or R2 file.
 Run FastQC and tell me what do you think about this second file.
 Compare it to the first one.
 What do you see?

 # Resolving some of the Issues
 There are many programs to do QC, and many specific tools for each one.
 For now we are going to focus on the popular program Trimmomatic.
 This program does adaptve quality trimming, head and tail crop, and adaptor removal.
+One of the advantages of trimmomatic is that it allows you to work with pair an

 ## Trimming tail and head